 College will cover the cost of a taxi for genuine emergencies (e.g. urgent medical treatment at a local hospital or local GP, attending a Sexual Assault Referral Centre).
 The Porter on duty has the authorization to approve taxis for emergencies.
-Either the College Nurse, Dean, Chaplain, Senior Tutor, or Tutor for Graduates should be consulted before booking a taxi for non-emergency special circumstances and charging it to College.
+Either the College Nurse, Dean, Sub-Dean, Chaplain, Senior Tutor, or Tutor for Graduates should be consulted before booking a taxi for non-emergency special circumstances and charging it to College.
 The definition of emergency is not fixed but for illustration a student with severe mobility problems, resulting from an accident or similar circumstances, would be eligible.

-The provision of a taxi for non-emergencies must be approved by the Dean in advance and the taxi ordered via the Lodge.
-For guidance, the following non-emergency taxi journeys are possible, at the Dean's discretion, for qualifying students:
+The provision of a taxi for non-emergencies must be approved by the Dean or Sub-Dean in advance and the taxi ordered via the Lodge.
+For guidance, the following non-emergency taxi journeys are possible, at the Sub-Dean or Dean's discretion, for qualifying students: